 Harley first began tinkering with the idea of a motorcycle while working at Barth Manufacturing Company.
 Throughout the years, he would build on the successes of his previous models.
 When the first models were completed in 1903 with a buckle crank, Harley was already trying to figure out how to create a two-cylinder engine, which he did by 1909.

 Harley would remain the company's chief engineer and treasurer until his death.
-He was an indispensable facet of the company's success and crucial in the development and introduction of new bikes.
+He was an indispensable facet of the company's success and crucial in developing and introducing new bikes.
 An avid racer, he also had the pleasure of testing his latest creations.

-In 1910, Harley married Anna Jachthuber, with whom he has three children: Ann Mary, William J., and John.
+In 1910, Harley married Anna Jachthuber, with whom he had three children: Ann Mary, William J., and John.

 He died of heart failure on September 18, 1943; he was 62.

 Harley was inducted into the Motorcycle Hall of Fame in 1998.
 In 2003, a Harley-Davidson statue was unveiled in Littleport, Cambridgeshire, where Harley's father had been born.

 Arthur was the youngest Davidson brother, born in Milwaukee, Wisconsin, on February 11, 1881.

 Arthur developed a friendship with Walter Harley as a child.
 The two would fish together and shared an interest in biking.